Showing posts with label late Ming Dynasty. Show all posts

 Armoured cavalry escorting a commander and a mandarin.
 From 'Kang Wo Tu Juan (《抗倭圖卷》)'.

 As Ming empire began to weaken, its once-mighty military machine based on Wei-Suo System (衛所制) also fell into disarray.
-Soldiers were undertrained and underpaid, and desertion became increasingly rampant.
 Realising the worrying decline of the army's combat strength, some Ming commanders took it upon themselves to recruit and train better troops out of their own personal pockets.
-However, Ming Dynasty laws explicitly forbid its commanders to raise private armies, so these commanders exploited a loophole in the law—by categorising these private troops as Jia Ding (家丁), or "housemen/house servants" instead of soldiers.
-This was the origin of Jia Ding system.
+However, Ming Dynasty laws explicitly forbade its commanders to raise private armies, so these commanders exploited a loophole in the law—by categorising these private troops as Jia Ding (家丁), or "housemen/house servants", instead of soldiers.
+This was the origin of Jia Ding System.

 8 March 2020